 As shown in the reply for point 5, we have run full analyses comparing the two CVT tracking versions.
+A sizeable gain of efficiency was observed for charged particles in the CVT.
+Improved resolution was also observed for the detection of deuterons.
+No losses of acceptance were observed for the channels of interest in the RG.
 We showed an improvement in timing resolution for CND at high beam current when using the new CVT reconstruction.
 All this has allowed us to establish which version to use.